Start your free case review

 When an auto insurance claim is insufficient, your Newport car crash attorney can begin the process of filing your lawsuit.
 You should remember that the Oregon statute of limitations for most person injury lawsuits is only two years.
 What this means is that you will need to file a lawsuit within two years from the date of the car accident, regardless of the length of the insurance claims process.
 Do not wait too long to speak with an auto accident lawyer in Newport.

-Seeking Damages in a Newport Motor Vehicle Collision Claim
+in a Newport Motor

 When you are injured in a collision, you should know that you may be eligible for two types of compensatory damages: economic damages and non-economic damages, both of which are aimed at compensating you for losses.
 Economic damages compensate for “objectively verifiable monetary losses,” while non-economic damages compensate for “subjective, non-monetary losses.”